fbpx

 Your college list will constantly change as you learn about more schools and your preferences change, but using these strategies can be a great start!

-How do I find target schools?
+How do I find good target schools for my list?

 Best friends are hard to find, and so are target schools.
 They’re the “goldilocks” of your college list because they should have all the important characteristics you’re looking for in a school, but still have average GPAs and test scores that are around where your GPA and test scores sit.
 While we don’t like relying on the rankings, make sure your target schools are not in the Top 20 of the rankings, because those often indicate selectiveness.